Rails of second hand clothing in Oxfam's Batley Warehouse

 Learn how to repair clothes

-One of the best ways you can extend the life of your clothing is by repairing them when they get damaged.
+One of the best solutions to fast fashion is to extend the life of your clothing by repairing them when they get damaged.

 You can even have some fun with your repairs by checking out our tutorial on how to repair clothes with embroidery.